 VisitAberdeenshire

-For Scotland’s Year of Stories, VisitAberdeenshire has chosen to capture the tales of locals with a campaign titled “Stories from our Home.”
-They invited the characters behind local tourism businesses to share charming and inspiring tales of what Aberdeen and Aberdeenshire means to them, and what they love most about the region.
+For Scotland’s Year of Stories, VisitAberdeenshire chose to capture the tales of locals with a campaign titled “Stories from our Home.”
+They invited the characters behind local tourism businesses to share tales of what Aberdeen and Aberdeenshire means to them, and what they love most about the region.

 Stories from Home

-VisitAberdeenshire has involved a diverse range of businesses and local attractions, from Aberdeen Art Gallery to Johnshaven Heritage Club, the famous Mackie’s of Scotland to Meldrum House– and more.
+VisitAberdeenshire has involved a diverse range of businesses and local attractions.
+These range from from Aberdeen Art Gallery to Johnshaven Heritage Club, the famous Mackie’s of Scotland to Meldrum House– and more.

 Let's hear from VisitAberdeenshire’s Marketing Manager, Elaine Bisset, about the way the DMO have embraced the Year of Stories.